TheAppNerd/privacy.github.io/README.md

 ---

 ## Children's Privacy

-Every Bit Counts is not directed at children under the age of 13.
+Jotter is not directed at children under the age of 13.
 We do not knowingly collect personal information from children.
 If you believe a child has provided us with personal data, please contact us and we will promptly delete it.

 ---

 ## Data Retention
 Your expense data is stored on your device and in your personal iCloud account.
 We do not maintain copies of your data on our servers.

 Analytics data collected by Firebase is retained according to [Google's data retention policies](https://firebase.google.com/support/privacy).
 You can reset your analytics identifier at any time by reinstalling the app.